fayith-ahamed/StreamFlix-tvOS/README.md

 A tvOS streaming catalog application built using SwiftUI, Swift Concurrency, MVVM, and Clean Architecture.

-This project was developed as part of the technical assessment for the iOS/tvOS Developer position at RailsCarma.

 ## Overview

 StreamFlix is a single-screen tvOS application that presents a media catalog organized into horizontal content carousels.